phorton1/Arduino-teensyExpression/design/readme.md

         DISPLAY 1,"INTRO"               # display the part of the song we are in DISPLAY 2,"sing intro"          # display instructions about what to do here

+        # the machine "blocks" on button1-4 or loop labels.
+        # it advances to the next "buttonN" if that button is
+        # pressed, or "loop:" label if the looper cycles through
+        # a loop ...

-        # you play the intro, and then when ready, press the button to start
+        # In this example you play the intro, and then when ready, press the
-        # recording the chorus ....
+        # 1st button to start recording the chorus ....

     button1:                            # when you press button1 the following happens:
         LOOPER_TRACK 1                  # start the looper recording